Looking for a quick and easy math idea? Try this simple sticker math activity with your preschooler!

 You don’t need ANY fancy printables or extra materials, just a pack of stickers.
 I like the foam ones because they are easier for my preschooler to grab.
 Here is what we did.

-5. And graph them.
-Did the manufacture put an even number of each color into your bag?
+- And graph them.
+Did the manufacturer put an even number of each color into your bag?
 How do you suppose they decided what stickers to put in the bag?
 Oh, and how did these stickers get into the bag…

 But then we are delving into some science and engineering concepts, spinning off the math topic and YES, this is what you want to do with your child.